-- Sonic Healthcare operates in a number of countries through its worldwide subsidiary entities, where our business activities lead to a variety of taxes being generated.
+- Sonic Healthcare operates in a number of countries through its subsidiary entities, where our business activities lead to a variety of taxes being levied.
 Our approach to tax is aligned with our formal Board Tax Policy in relation to tax governance, which has been approved by the Sonic Healthcare Board of Directors.
-The principles of this Policy are set-out in the Sonic Healthcare Tax Strategy (dated 10 September 2015) which can be found on Sonic Healthcare's website.
+The principles of this Policy are set-out in the Sonic Healthcare Taxation Governance document (dated 1 December 2021) which can be found on Sonic Healthcare's website.

-- As referred to in Sonic Healthcare’s Tax Strategy, our approach to taxation aligns with our general business strategy, code of ethics and our Core Values.
+- As referred to in Sonic Healthcare’s Taxation Governance document, our approach to taxation aligns with our general business strategy, Code of Conduct and our Core Values.
 It also recognises that a large proportion of our revenue comes from governments and therefore it would be inconsistent with the priorities of our shareholders to risk our reputation with governments by adopting aggressive or non-compliant tax practices.

 - The UK operations of Sonic Healthcare are carried out by The Doctors Laboratory Limited and its associated UK companies and controlling interests in its Limited Liability Partnerships (LLPs) (“UK Group”).
 The UK Group act autonomously in the capacity of their trade, however corporate governance and oversight of tax risk is managed centrally by Sonic Healthcare.

 - Our UK Group Chief Financial Officer has overall control and responsibility for the UK Group tax position and has the appropriate level of oversight to ensure that the ultimate decisions made regarding tax matters are consistent with Sonic Healthcare’s approach to tax risk.
 The UK Group Chief Financial Officer communicates directly with Sonic Healthcare in Australia and the UK Board, who are kept informed regarding the UK Group’s tax position and tax matters.